Find information on beetle pest control at the official NPMA website and keep reading to find kid-friendly beetle facts.

 Varied carpet beetles can ruin clothing, upholstery and carpet by eating it.

-Find more information on varied carpet beetles to share with the kids in your classroom at the official NPMA website.
+Teachers - find more information on varied carpet beetles for kids in your classroom at the official NPMA website.

-There are 11 species of Powder Post beetles in the United States.
-They have long, narrow, flat bodies.
+These small, destructive powderpost beetles have long, narrow, flat bodies.
 Adult beetles fly and are attracted to light.

-Lyctid Powder Post beetles dig holes in wood.
+Powderpost beetles dig holes in wood.
 They can kill or damage trees and things made from wood like furniture.
-There are even documented cases that powder post beetles have destroyed houses!
+There are even documented cases that Powderpost beetles have destroyed houses!

 These beetles have extremely flat bodies.
 This body shape allows them to crawl into packaged foods to eat, live and reproduce.
 It only takes them about 3-4 weeks to grow from baby to adult and an adult Merchant Grain beetle can live up to 3 years.

 Merchant Grain beetles can be found all over the world and can live in cooler climates.
+Despite their name, these insects do not ear grain!
 Once confused with a kind of beetle that does eat grain, the Merchant beetle was scientifically re-categorized, but the name stuck.
 These beetles get their name because they were commonly found on merchant ships, hiding in organic cargo.